 The journal welcomes themes that explore the broad boundaries of communication and media studies, especially in relation to international and intercultural communication studies, including, but not limited to: print media, broadcasting, radio, information and communication technologies, alternative media, political communication, journalism and research methodologies.
 In consultation with the Advisory Board, Editors select proposed topics.
 Accordingly, Guest-Editors and Special Editions are welcome and can be submitted to the editorial board.

-All manuscripts submitted to GMJ-DE should be original and not under consideration for another publication while reviewed Rights remain with the author, but authors are obliged to sign a publication contract with the University of Erfurt in order to alienate publication rights for online publication.
+All manuscripts submitted to GMJ-DE should be original and not under consideration for another publication while reviewed.

 In order to to facilitate the editorial process as well as the cooperation with our authors, the editorial board compiled the following styleguide:

-All contributed articles in the GMJ-DE will go through a (blind) peer-review-process and will be reviewed by academics working in relevant fields.
-Other submissions (invited papers, essays and commentaries) will be reviewed by the GMJ-DE guest editor and managing editors prior to publication.
+All contributed academic articles in the GMJ-DE will go through a double blind peer-review-process and will be reviewed by academics working in relevant fields.
+Submissions to other sections (invited papers, essays, notes from the field, graduate papers and book reviews) will be reviewed by the GMJ-DE managing editors and/or guest editors and editorial board prior to publication.

 According to the high-profile aspiration of the GMJ-DE and in the sense of the promotion of scientific discourse and cumulative research the Editors emphasise the transparancy of data and methods of data generation.
 Therefore, we encourage the authors to document their source of data as a precondition for secondary analyses.